-- 251. Declaration of purpose of this subchapter.

-- 252. Purchases and contracts for property.

-- (a) Applicability of subchapter; delegation of authority.

-- (b) Small business concerns; share of business.

-- (c) Authorization of erection, repair, or furnishing of public buildings or improvements; contracts for construction or repair of buildings, roads, sidewalks, sewers, mains, etc.; Federal Highway Lands Program.

-- 252a.
-Simplified acquisition threshold.

-- (a) Simplified acquisition threshold.

-- (b) Inapplicable laws

-- 252b.
-Implementation of simplified acquisition procedures.

-- 252c.
-Implementation of FACNET capability.

-- (a) Implementation of FACNET capability.

-- (b) Designation of agency official.
+- 251. Declaration of purpose of this subchapter. - 252.
+Purchases and contracts for property. - (a) Applicability of subchapter; delegation of authority. - (b) Small business concerns; share of business - (c) Authorization of erection, repair, or furnishing of public buildings or improvements; contracts for construction or repair of buildings, roads, sidewalks, sewers, mains, etc.; Federal Highway Lands Program. - 252a.
+Simplified acquisition threshold. - (a) Simplified acquisition threshold. - (b) Inapplicable laws. - Implementation of simplified acquisition pro-252b. cedures. - 252c.
+Implementation of electronic commerce capability. - (a) Implementation of electronic commerce capability. - (b) Designation of agency official. - 253.Competition requirements. - (a) Procurement through full and open competition; competitive procedures

-- 253. Competition requirements.